-There’s a large statue of St. Francis of Assisi with his arms outstretched facing the Basilica of St. John Lateran in Rome.
-If you stand behind the statue, facing the basilica, it looks like the saint is holding up the church in his arms.
-That’s what St. Francis did: he raised up a church that was falling down
+October 4th is the Feast of Francis of Assisi.
+A large statue of St. Francis with arms outstretched stands facing the Basilica of St. John Lateran in Rome.
+Facing the basilica from behind the statue, you might think the saint was holding up the church in his arms.
+And that’s what he did: Francis raised up a church that was falling down

-We need to see saints in the light of their times, because they answer the needs of their day.
-Chesterton called saints “God’s antidotes to the poison of their world”.
+We need to see saints in the light of their times as they met the needs of their day.
+Chesterton called saints “God’s antidotes for the poison of their world”.

 What was poisoning Francis’ world?
-In the Italy where Francis lived the economy was booming; he belonged to Italy’s new rich merchant class.
-As a young man he had everything money could buy.
-But then, as now, wealth can corrupt your values.
+Twelfth century Italy’s economy was booming when Francis was born.
+His family was among its new rich merchant class.
+As a young man he had everything money could buy, but then, as now, money could be a poison.

-When Francis of Assisi came with twelve disciples to see the pope in Rome in the summer of 1220 about reforming the church, he came at the right time.
-They say that the pope had a dream the night before that the Lateran Basilica, the mother church of Christendom, was falling down and a young man clothed like the 28 year old Francis came to hold its walls up.
+And so when Francis of Assisi came with twelve disciples to see the pope in Rome about reforming the church in the summer of 1220, he came at the right time.
+They say that the pope had a dream the night before that St. John Lateran, the mother church of Christendom, was falling down and a young man resembling the 28 year old Francis came to hold its walls up.

 The pope asked Francis what would he do and Francis replied with three verses of scripture.
-The first from the gospel of Matthew: Jesus says to the young man ‘If you wish to be perfect, go, sell your possessions, and give the money to the poor, and you will have treasure in heaven; then come, follow me.’(19,21) The second from Luke’s gospel : Jesus sends his disciples out saying “Take nothing for your journey, no staff, nor bag, nor bread, nor money—not even an extra tunic.”( 9,3) The third from Matthew; Jesus says, “If anyone wishes to come after me, let him deny himself and take up his cross.”
+The first was from the gospel of Matthew in which Jesus says to the young man ‘If you wish to be perfect, go, sell your possessions, and give the money to the poor, and you will have treasure in heaven; then come, follow me.’(19,21) The second from Luke’s gospel in which Jesus sends his disciples out saying “Take nothing for your journey, no staff, nor bag, nor bread, nor money—not even an extra tunic.”( 9,3) The third from Matthew: Jesus says, “If anyone wishes to come after me, let him deny himself and take up his cross.”
 (16,24)

-Now, the pope was a good judge of people and he sensed in Francis the grace of God, so he gave him his blessing and told him to live those gospel teachings and tell them to others.
-That’s what Francis and his companions did, and their movement spread like fire throughout Europe.
+The pope was a good judge of people and, sensing the grace of God in Francis, told him to live those gospel teachings, sending him on his way.
+Francis and his companions started a movement that spread like fire throughout Europe.

-It’s interesting to see how Francis made those verses from scripture his own.
-First, he embraced poverty, not just by renouncing the rich lifestyle that he was born into, but by renouncing any way that could lead him to power.
-For example, he never became a priest or a bishop or a pope, because these were positions of power that people especially fought for and sometimes paid for in his day.
+Francis made Jesus’ teachings his own.
+He embraced poverty, not just renouncing the rich lifestyle that he was born into, but renouncing any way that led to power.
+For example, he never became a priest or a bishop or a pope, because they were positions of power fought for and sometimes paid for in his day.

-He did not ask to take over a monastery or a religious order that could become his base of power.
-Saints like St. Bernard and St Norbert before him had adopted monasticism as a way to bring about church reform, but Francis wanted a life where you went with nothing, “no staff, nor bag, nor bread, nor money—not even an extra tunic.”
-He distanced himself and his movement from the religious institutions of his day, because he feared they would become places of power.
+He did not want a monastery or a religious order as a base of power.
+Saints like St. Bernard and St Norbert before him thought monasticism was the way to bring about church reform, but Francis wanted a life style where you had nothing, “no staff, nor bag, nor bread, nor money—not even an extra tunic.”
+He distanced himself and his movement from the religious institutions of his day, because he feared them becoming places of power.

 He took the gospel teachings literally and lived them literally.
-His renunciation of power became an antidote to the poisonous attraction to power that was crippling his world and his church.
-He imitated the “Son of Man” who was a poor man himself and said to his followers the “foxes have dens and birds of the sky have nests, but the Son of Man has nowhere to rest his head.”
+His renunciation of power became an antidote to the poisonous attraction to power that crippled his world and his church.
+He imitated the “Son of Man” a poor man who said to his followers the “foxes have dens and birds of the sky have nests, but the Son of Man has nowhere to rest his head.”

 T. S. Eliot, “Burnt Norton”